 The Eastfjords have high mountains and rough fjords and to visit will invite you in a visual adventure.
-To drive around the Eastfjords in Winter can be quite tricky and road often get closed down due to snow but the vista is stunning.
+To drive around the Eastfjords in winter can be quite tricky and road often get closed down due to snow but the vista is stunning.
 Frozen waterfalls and white covered mountains are a treat for any traveler to see and if you have the proper driving skills and equipt car it can truly be fantastic.

-Visiting Eastfjords during Summer certainly gives you more stable road conditions and the hiking trails and much more easy to trek.
+Visiting Eastfjords during summer certainly gives you more stable road conditions and the hiking trails and much more easy to trek.
 Many towns have festivals such as Lunga Art Festival in Seyðisfjörður and Bræðslan at Borgarfjörður Eystri and the life in the fjords in more colorful in general.
 For most Spring/Summer would be the best time to visit the Eastfjords!

-Egilstaðir is the biggest town on the Eastfjords.
+Egilstaðir is the biggest town in the Eastfjords.
 It has a population of 2300+ habitats and has all the service and shops you can ask for.
-The town rests at the banks of the famous Lagarfljót river and is a part of the municipality of Fljótsdalshérð e.
-River’s Valley Province.
+The town rests along the banks of the famous Lagarfljót River and is a part of the municipality of Fljótsdalshérð.
 The town was established in the late 1940’s making it very young by Icelandic standards but still is the often nicknamed the capital of the East.

-Waterfalls, rivers, lava caves, mountains and hiking trails are to be found around Egilsstaðir and for many, the area is a highlight while visiting Iceland.
+Waterfalls, rivers, lava caves, mountains, and hiking trails are to be found around Egilsstaðir and for many, the area is a highlight while visiting Iceland.

 Seyðisfjörður, home to the blue church, el Grillo, the harbor of the Norræna ferry (Smyril-Line) which sails from Scandinavia to Iceland and so much more.
 Seyðisfjörður is known as the artsy town of the Eastfjords where a community of artists has formed and every summer they host the Lunga Art Festival where people come together to seek inspiration and create art.